-Policies and Legislation
+Policies

-- 1. Were SASP-CS Program funds used to develop, substantially revise, or implement policies or protocols or to develop or promote State, local, or tribal legislation and policies during the current reporting period?
-If SASP-CS Program funds were used to developed, substantially revise, and/or implement policies or protocols, or to develop or promoted State, local, or tribal legislation and policies during the current reporting period, select "yes."
-This includes if SASP-CS Program-funded staff worked directly on these activities. - 2.
-Type of organizations/agencies in which policies or protocols were developed, substantially revised, or implemented
+1. Were SASP-CS Program funds used to develop, substantially revise, or implement policies or protocols or to develop or promote State, local, or Tribal policies during the current reporting period?

+If SASP-CS Program funds were used to developed, substantially revise, and/or implement policies or protocols, or to develop or promoted State, local, policies during the current reporting period, select "yes."
+This includes if SASP-CS Program-funded staff worked directly on these activities.

+2. Type of organizations/agencies in which policies or protocols were developed, substantially revised, or implemented

-Check all the organizations/agencies in which policies or protocols were developed, substantially revised, or implemented using SASP-CS Program funds during the current reporting period. - 3.
-Describe the protocols and/or policies developed, substantially revised, or implemented with SASP-CS Program funds during the current reporting period.
+Check all the organizations/agencies in which policies or protocols were developed, substantially revised, or implemented using SASP-CS Program funds during the current reporting period.

+3. Describe the protocols and/or policies developed, substantially revised, or implemented with SASP-CS Program funds during the current reporting period.